 The California 1% down payment Conventional Equity Boost mortgage program is designed to help homebuyers with good credit and moderate income overcome their lack of down payment and qualify for affordable financing.

-The Conventional 1% down mortgage uses the Freddie Mac HomePossible Advantage loan with additional qualifying criteria that only requires a buyer contribute 1% down payment and then receive a 2% grant paid by the lender.
+The Conventional 1% down mortgage uses either the Freddie Mac HomePossible Advantage loan or Fannie Mae’s HomeReady loan, with additional qualifying criteria, that only requires a buyer contribute 1% down payment and then they receive a 2% grant (grant capped at $5,000) from the lender.

-BUYING HAS NEVER BEEN SO EASY: You bring in your 1% down payment, the lender contributes an additional 2% down payment in the form of a grant (never has to be repaid), for a combined total of 3% down and a 97% LTV!
+BUYING HAS NEVER BEEN SO EASY: You bring in your 1% down payment, the lender contributes an additional 2% down payment (up to $5,000) in the form of a grant (never has to be repaid), for a combined total of 3% down and a 97% LTV!

 1% Down Program Highlights

 - Down payment can be gifted from a family member

 - 2% Equity Boost grant for down payment (grant capped at $5,000)

 - Option to avoid paying monthly paid mortgage insurance

 - DO NOT have to be first time homebuyers

 - SFR, 1 unit, owner occupied only (no manufactured)